6 Secluded Beaches Near San Diego Where You Can Break From The Crowds

 3. Sunset Cliffs

-You guessed it – Sunset Cliffs near Point Loma got its name from the beautiful cliffs that look even more lovely by sunset.
+You guessed it – Sunset Cliffs near Point Loma in San Diego got its name from the beautiful cliffs that look even more lovely by sunset.
 This calm, still park on the coastline is usually so quiet you can hear the ocean waves come crashing in.

-On the south end of San Diego, Imperial Beach blends a quiet escape from the crowds with oceanfront views for miles.
-If you’re here by sunset, stop by Tin Fish restaurant near the end of the Imperial Beach Pier and try some of the fish tacos for dinner.
+On the south end of San Diego the city of Imperial Beach blends in quietly with oceanfront views for miles.
+It can be busy around Imperial Beach Pier so if you want to get away from the crowds head to South Imperial Beach by walking south, or driving down Seacoast Drive.
+If you’re in Imperial Beach by sunset, stop by Tin Fish restaurant near the end of the pier and try some of the fish tacos for dinner.

 6. Fletcher Cove Beach